MicrosoftDocs/microsoft-community-training/microsoft-community-training/learner-experience/web-app.md

     :::image type="content" source="../media/Profile Field - edit from learner view 2.PNG" alt-text="Edit profile field":::

     >[!Tip]
     >You can now search for the relevant value from a long list of profile field values the Admin has provided.
-For example, you can search your city name from a list of all cities in your country.
+For example, you can search your city name from a list of all cities in your country/region.

 3. Click on **Confirm** and **Done**.